ljvmiranda921/ljvmiranda921.github.io/about/index.md

 University](https://www.waseda.jp/top/en) and my bachelor's in Electronics Engineering, minor in Philosophy from [Ateneo de Manila University](https://www.ateneo.edu).
 I used to be a bioinformatics researcher but moved on to language&mdash; text, like proteins, are sequences after all.
-I'm broadly interested in data-centric approaches in building equitable language technologies for all.
+I'm broadly interested in data-centric approaches to building equitable language technologies for all.

 Lastly, I'm well-involved in open-source and have authored [several projects](https://github.com/ljvmiranda921) of my own.